 Yes, it is possible to do a thesis in mobility, according to Article 13 of the Regulation of Mobility Programmes.
 For this purpose you will need to have two advisors: one at the Host University that accepts you and another at Técnico.

-I intend to change course after the Mobility Contest.
+I intend to change degree after the Mobility Contest.
 Can I participate?

-Yes, but you will have to contact the Mobility Coordinators of the respective courses and explain your situation, so that there is a good transition between courses.
+Yes, but you will have to contact the Mobility Coordinators of the respective degrees and explain your situation, in order to have a smooth transition.

 I have been accepted.
 What is the process after my acceptance by the Host University?